intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 Log end
 ```

-## 3 Prepare and Quantize GGUF models with BigDL-LLM
+## 4 Prepare and Quantize GGUF models with BigDL-LLM

-Except directly running community GGUF models, you can quantize any model to any precision byu yourself with BigDL-LLM.
+Rather than directly running community GGUF models, you can quantize any model to any precision by yourself with BigDL-LLM.

 ### Model Download
 First you should download or copy the Huggingface model you want to quantize to current directroy, for instance, [Mistral-7B-v0.1](`https://huggingface.co/mistralai/Mistral-7B-v0.1`).